Rallen13/travel-tracker/README.md

 ## Abstract

 The _Travel Tracker_ application was designed to manage and track different trips for travelers.
-Building this application allowed me to build upon my current knowledge by implementing:
+Building this application allowed me to build upon my current knowledge of:

   - ES6 classes
-  - utilizing array and object prototype methods for data manipulation
+  - Utilizing array and object prototype methods for data manipulation
-  - creating an easy to use and understand dashboard with clear UI/UX
+  - Creating an easy to use and understand dashboard with clear UI/UX
-  - correctly utilzing FETCH and network requests to retrieve and `POST` data
+  - Correctly utilzing FETCH and network requests to retrieve and `POST` data
   - TDD with Mocha/Chai
   - Error handling and accessibility features
   - Login capability for a user with a username and password